aristanetworks/avd-workshops/workshops/avd.md

 ## Lab Topology Overview

-Throughout this section we will make use of the following dual datacenter topology.
+Throughout this section, we will use the following dual data center topology.
 Click on the image to zoom in for details.

 ![Dual DC Topology](assets/images/dual-dc-topo.svg)